 In February 2016, the FASB issued Accounting Standards Update ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize a right-of-use ("ROU") asset and a lease liability for all leases with terms greater than 12 months and also requires disclosures by lessees and lessors about the amount, timing and uncertainty of cash flows arising from leases.
-Subsequent to the issuance of Topic 842, the FASB clarified the guidance through several ASUs; hereinafter the collection of lease guidance is referred to as "ASC 842".
+Subsequent to the issuance of Topic 842, the FASB clarified the guidance through several ASUs; hereinafter the collection of lease guidance is referred to as "ASC 842."
 On January 1, 2021, the Company adopted ASC 842.
 The Company had no leasing arrangements at the beginning of the period of adoption.
 As a result, no cumulative impact of adopting ASC 842 was recorded.
 The Company also elected to exclude leases with a term of 12 months or less in the recognized ROU assets and lease liabilities, when the likelihood of renewal is not probable.
 Refer to Note 5 for additional disclosures required by ASC 842.
 The Company determines if an arrangement is a lease at inception.
-ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments arising from the lease.
-ROU assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
+ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments over the lease term.
 The Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The lease terms used to calculate the ROU asset and related lease liability include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.